 Through a series of activities, students explore fermentation and ethanol production, observe the role of enzymes in fermentation, analyze nutrient values of dent corn, and discover how biofuels are made from plant oils.
 Grades 9-12

-While many view genetically modified crops as a promising innovation, there is controversy about their use.
-This lesson provides students with a brief overview of the technology, equipping them with the ability to evaluate the social, environmental, and economic arguments for and against genetically modified crops.
+While many view bioengineered crops (GMOs) as a promising innovation, there is controversy about their use.
+This lesson provides students with a brief overview of the technology, equipping them with the ability to evaluate the social, environmental, and economic arguments for and against bioengineered crops (GMOs).
 This lesson covers a socioscientific issue and aims to provide students with tools to evaluate science within the context of social and economic points of view.
 Grades 9-12

 Students determine corn anatomy and function of plant parts, identify stages of plant development in corn, and research how temperature plays a role in corn growth as they calculate growing degree units (GDUs) for a region.
 Grades 6-8